chenghanhsieh/pixel-flux-tracing-technique/README.md

 # Pixel Flux-tracing Technique (PTF)
-Last Updated: Jan 28 2023 by Cheng-Han Hsieh (cheng-han.hsieh@yale.edu)
+Last Updated: April 20 2023 by Cheng-Han Hsieh (cheng-han.hsieh@yale.edu)
 All rights reserved by Cheng-Han Hsieh @Yale.

 This is the main code for the Pixel Flux-tracing Technique developed by Cheng-Han Hsieh et al. 2023. in prep.